deeftah/trivia-weekend/README.md

 ## Built With

-This project was built with React, Redux, Redux-Sagas, Node, Express, PostgresQL, Material-UI, and MomentJS.
+This project was built with React, Redux, Redux-Sagas, Node, Express, PostgreSQL, Material-UI, and MomentJS.

 ## Getting Started